President Morales’s Christmas Gift to Bolivia: Double the Cost of Living

 For the Christmas Holiday I had to travel across Bolivia from Samaipata, a pueblo on the East side of Bolivia, to La Paz, the capital city in the West.
 The journey is broken down into two bus rides, Samaipata to Cochabamba and Cochabamba to La Paz.
 We left Samaipata at 3 o’clock on Sunday afternoon and arrived at the Cochabamba Bus Terminal twelve hours later.
 While waiting for our changeover bus to arrive, the ticket counters never opened.
 Scheduled departure times came and went, and still, nobody tended to the empty booths.
 I finally went to the information desk.

-and strikers to reach a swift agreement so that
+Christmas weekend travelers wait in the Cochabamba Bus Terminal for the government and strikers to reach a swift agreement so that transportation can resume. |

 “You didn’t hear?”
 The distracted girl asked.
 “Last night gas prices doubled and all the bus companies are protesting!”